-Cheaper logistics solutions are what you could also be looking at, if you are in the automotive or food industry and want to optimize your processes and give them a touch of industry 4.0 at a low cost.
-We met with Fulvio Calvo, Sales manager at Olivero.
-He presented us an AGV, the kind that’s used in warehouses to convey goods.
+Cheaper logistics solutions are what companies could be looking at to optimize their processes at a low cost.
+We met with Fulvio Calvo, Sales manager at Olivero, an Italian company that offers industrial plant design, construction, assembly and maintenance service.
+He showed us an AGV, the kind that’s used in warehouses to convey goods.
 It is equipped with software and a scanner that map its environment and allow it to move safely.
 But this AGV is more than a simple autonomous vehicle.
 When combined with other AGVs, it can become a real mobile conveyor and replace traditional industrial conveyors.
-And this has a great advantage : flexibility, which is one of industry 4.0’s major promises.
-This system offers the ability to deploy your production lines where you need them and allows you to module your factory.
+And this has a great advantage, explains Calvo:

 “You can connect different AGVs together to have a fleet that can navigate in the factory and convey goods.
 We have software that can handle this.
 If you want to move products in a plant at a low-cost, this is the right logistics solution.
 This solution allows you to module your plant according to your needs.
 Maybe today you want your fleet to weave from A to B and tomorrow you want it to go from B to C in a strait way.
 This is more flexible.”